 The double-decker section of Interstate 880 along the Nimitz Freeway was the site of a tragic collapse of the Cypress Structure on October 17, 1989, during the Loma Prieta earthquake, resulting in the deaths of 42 motorists.
 While Interstate 880 was closed, Interstate 980 became the through route, connecting Interstate 880 with Interstate 580, Interstate 80, and California 24.
 Eight years later, a large segment of Interstate 880 reopened in Oakland on a completely new alignment in July 1997.
 By 1999, ten years after the Loma Prieta Earthquake, Interstate 880 was fully reopened on its new alignment.
 Community input was taken to ensure that the new freeway would be less intrusive to Oakland neighborhoods.
 The former alignment of the Cypress Structure is now found on Mandela Parkway.
 The large median along Mandela Parkway is where this tragic accident occurred.
 The former double-deck section of the Nimitz Freeway was reconstructed on the new alignment as a viaduct with no double deck sections and capable to withstand higher magnitude earthquakes.

-Currently, other sections of Interstate 880 are being widened and reconstructed, including the narrow segments in Santa Clara County.
-This includes reconstruction of the interchange between Interstate 880 and California 237, which is largely complete as of early 2008.
-For a list of projects in Alameda County, visit ACTA and ACTIA Project Descriptions, including several on the Interstate 880 corridor (such as improvements to the interchanges with Broadway/Jackson Street (Oakland), California 92 (Hayward), Washington Avenue, and California 262/Mission Boulevard).
+Other sections of Interstate 880 were widened and reconstructed, including the narrow segments in Santa Clara County.
+This included reconstruction of the interchange between Interstate 880 and California 237, which was largely complete as of early 2008.
+Additionally ACTA and ACTIA Projects in Alameda County included several along the I-880 corridor, such as improvements to the interchanges with Broadway/Jackson Street (Oakland), California 92 (Hayward), Washington Avenue and California 262.

 - 2010 - Build new exit lanes from Interstate 280 to Interstate 880